What Is An Undercut Hairstyle

 So… What Is An Undercut Hairstyle?

 In plain English?
 The undercut is when the sides and back of your hair are buzzed or cut short, while the top is left long.
 It’s a total contrast game.
 Think: party on the top, business on the sides.
-(Wait… reverse that. )
+(Wait… reverse that.)
+You’ll find variations of this style across many short hairstyles for men and even among bold hairstyles for women.

 And yes, I’ve tried it more than once.